-How about an oil cleansing method?
-Have you ever tried any oil cleansers?
-Well, I believe you should at least give it a try.
+Tell me, have you heard of the oil cleansing method before?
+Do you want to use oil to clean your face?
+I believe you should at least give it a try.
 At least for a week or two.
+And a steamy washcloth is your new best friend!

 Because…my skin loves it and yours might too!
 Don’t worry, I give you all the information on what oils to use, and oil cleansing method recipes for your skin type!